xiaote0803/NGL-Spammer/README.md

 # NGL-Spammer

+## Support

-A Python tool to send anonymous messages to NGL.link using proxies.
+Join our Discord server for support and updates: [Discord Invite](https://discord.gg/ZBXepTXj) A Python tool to spam messages to NGL.link using proxies.

 ## Features